Confirmed by the Company1

 The third ingredient is liver.
 Normally, liver can be considered a quality component.
 However, in this case, the source of the liver is not identified.
 For this reason, it’s impossible to judge the quality of this item.

 The fourth ingredient is wheat gluten.
 Gluten is the rubbery residue remaining once wheat has had most of its starchy carbohydrate washed out of it.

 Compared to meat, glutens are inferior plant-based proteins low in some of the essential amino acids dogs need for life.

 This inexpensive plant-based ingredient can significantly boost the total protein reported on the label — a factor that must be considered when judging the actual meat content of this dog food.

-The fifth ingredient is meat by-products, slaughterhouse waste.
-This is what’s left of slaughtered animals after all the prime cuts have been removed.
+The fifth ingredient is meat by-products, an item made from slaughterhouse waste.
+This is what’s left of slaughtered animals after all the prime striated muscle cuts have been removed.

 Chicken is naturally rich in the ten essential amino acids required by a dog to sustain life.